-Stakeholders generally supported the provision of a list of contracted shippers and their contact details, however some opposed the shippers being listed in relative order of their contracted capacities.
-APA Group and Jemena suggested that shippers' contact details should be provided by shippers rather than pipeline operators.26
+In submissions on the consultation paper, stakeholders generally supported the provision of a list of contracted shippers and their contact details, however some opposed the shippers being listed in relative order of their contracted capacities.
+APA

+Group and Jemena suggested that shippers' contact details should be provided by shippers rather than pipeline operators.32

-Stakeholders supported the provision of this information on the basis that it will reduce the search and transaction costs associated with secondary capacity trades.27 GDFSAE put forward that this information is likely to facilitate discussion and negotiation between potential contract counter parties.28
+Stakeholders supported the provision of this information on the basis that it will reduce the search and transaction costs associated with secondary capacity trades.33 GDFSAE put forward that this information is likely to facilitate discussion and negotiation between potential contract counter parties.34

-Several stakeholders questioned the need for shippers to be listed in order of their contracted capacities.29 They considered that this requirement would not add any value since a shipper's relative position does not necessarily correlate with their propensity to hold unused pipeline capacity.
-Santos submitted that any company looking for spare capacity would contact all contracted shippers to ensure that they have a good understanding of the available pipeline capacity.30
+Several stakeholders questioned the need for shippers to be listed in order of their contracted capacities.35 They considered that this requirement would not add any value since a shipper's relative position does not necessarily correlate with their propensity to hold unused pipeline capacity.
+Santos submitted that any company looking for spare capacity would contact all contracted shippers to ensure that they have a good understanding of the available pipeline capacity.36

-APA Group and Jemena suggested that shippers should provide their own contact details rather than the pipeline operator acting as an intermediary.31 Their reasoning was that shippers are better placed to ensure that the information remains accurate and reflects changes in personnel and contract details.
+APA Group and Jemena suggested that shippers should provide their own contact details rather than the pipeline operator acting as an intermediary.37 Their reasoning was that shippers are better placed to ensure that the information remains accurate and reflects changes in personnel and contract details.
 Further, the appropriate contact for capacity trading inquiries may be different to a shipper's authorised representative under their contract with the pipeline operator.

-3.2.3 Analysis and conclusion
+3.2.3 Stakeholder views on draft determination